jdnrg/aws-iam-accessadvisor-permissionboundary/README.md

 ### Features
-Access Advisor Permission Boundary automation script has benn created to help AWS customers achieve least privileged access as well as remove access form users and roles that have not been used within configurable expiration period.
+Access Advisor Permission Boundary automation script has been created to help AWS customers achieve least privileged access as well as remove access from users and roles that have not been used within configurable expiration period.
 The script provide two main functions: First it regularly review data from AWS Access Advisor and provide ability to audit IAM roles, users and groups based on their previous access to services as reported by AWS [Access Advisor](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_access-advisor-view-data.html).